menu icon

 Instructions

-• Add tomato paste and cook for a few minutes to let flavor and a deep color develop, stirring often.
+• Add tomato paste and cook for a few minutes to let flavor and a deep red-brown color develop, stirring often.

 Nutrition